Meettya/rustic-validator/README.md

 - export all rules types and use them, but they are using generic notation like `ShortRule<T>` plus it needed to correct set to every rule

-- use tricky notation `[Fn, 'str'] as const` to ensure TS use Tuple type
+- use tricky notation `[checkFn, "message"] as const` to ensure TS use Tuple type

 So, here used last solutions as the simplest and brief